WiseLabCMU/py-shr-parser/README.rst

 Documentation
 -------------
-For API documentation, usage and examples, see the files in the "documentation" directory (does not exist yet.
-Rely on the help function in Python).
+For API documentation, usage and examples, see the files in the "Documentation" directory.
 The ".rst" files can be read in any text editor or being converted to HTML or PDF using Sphinx.

 Examples